Dry Needling

 Why do it?

-Most evidence for dry needling revolves around myofascial trigger points but it's also know to relieve:
+Most evidence for dry needling revolves around myofascial trigger points but it's also known to relieve:

 • Chronic pain